williamhaley/pi-backup/README.md

 	schtasks /create /tn "pi-backup" /ST 00:00 /SC Hourly /tr "C:\cygwin\bin\bash C:\path\to\pi-backup"

 Mark the task as hidden and be sure to also check "Run task whether user is logged in or not".
 That is the magic to making sure it runs hidden.

-### Server

-Try and make SSH a bit more secure.

-	# Non-standard port gives us some obscurity
-	Port 11111
-	PasswordAuthentication no
-	PermitRootLogin no
-	AllowUsers user1 user2

-Make sure you have all keys copied to the server *before* you deny password authentication.

-Create backup directory at `/bak`.
-You can make it a bit more secure by making permissions on `/bak` a bit restrictive and then explicitly creating the backup buckets under `/bak`.
-This would prevent a misconfigured client from accidentally wiping out other backups.

-Use luks disk encryption for the drive where `/bak` is housed.

-Don't run an HTTP server or any other potential security risk on this server.
-The less that's running, the less that can be compromised.

 ## Typical Architecture (ideally)